 Expert resources or parenting advice may help to provide knowledge or increase options in day-to-day parenting or when parenting decisions need to be made.
 However they should not increase stress or create a higher burden for the parents.
 Be selective and adaptive about what advice works and what may not be suitable for you and your child.

 - Be cautious with ‘popular’ products

 There will always be products available to “improve” your child’s functions.
 Is it necessary to speed up what your child will learn to do normally when they reach a particular age?
 Before you make a purchase, check if the product will be enriching or something that tears attention from your child and instead cause another layer of problems.
 Did you know there are prams on sale with media device holders?
 Now children and babies need to be stimulated on the go while being pushed.

 Free time is not necessarily “unproductive”.
 It allows children to imagine, create and decide what they want to do.
 Don’t let children be so tightly scheduled that if left alone, they may not know what to do with themselves.
 As adults we may be so used to multi-tasking and making every second count; we need to remember our children are not us.

 - Childhood is a preparation, not a performance

-As parents we need to be discriminating towards external expectations that is exerted on parents and children.
+As parents, we need to be discriminating towards external expectations that are exerted on parents and children.
 Do we push our children to strive towards these imposed standards?
 Or do we protect them from unnecessary pressures to excel before their maturity?

 - Leave spaces to do nothing